-E. FUTURE SERVICE & AGREEMENTS
+E. FUTURE PROJECTS & AGREEMENTS

-- 1) Additions or changes to the services that the adjacent municipalities partner upon can be made prior to the end of the four year term. - 2) Whether it is a new service, or elimination of an existing shared service, the municipality whose CAO is initiating the change shall, in writing, contact the CAO of their adjacent municipality. - 3) Once the receiving municipality has received written notice of a new shared service or elimination of an existing service, an Intermunicipal Committee meeting date will be determined within thirty (30) days of receiving the notice, unless both Parties agree otherwise. - 4) The Intermunicipal Committee will be the forum used to address and develop next steps to proceed with changes to the ICF.
-Committee members will inform the whole of their respective Councils of the outcome of this meeting. - 5) The Committee recognizes that each respective Council has autonomy and decision making authority to enter into an intermunicipal service agreement. - 6) If respective Councils agree to add a new service, or eliminate an existing service, both Councils must adopt an updated ICF through a matching updated resolution.
-Notwithstanding the foregoing, the parties may amend or update any of the Service Agreements by agreement from time to time without having to amend or replace this Agreement.
+- 1) Additions or changes to the services that the adjacent municipalities partner upon can be made prior to the end of the four year term. - 2) Whether it is a new service, or elimination of an existing service, the municipality whose CAO is initiating the change shall, in writing, contact the CAO of the other municipality. - 3) Once the receiving municipality has received written notice of a new project or elimination of an existing service, an Intermunicipal Committee meeting date will be determined within thirty (30) days of receiving the notice, unless both Parties agree otherwise. - 4) The Intermunicipal Committee will be the forum used to address and develop next steps to proceed with changes to the ICF.
+Committee members will inform the whole of their respective Councils of the outcome of this meeting. - 5) If respective Councils agree to add a new service, or eliminate an existing service, both Councils must adopt an updated ICF through new resolutions. - 6) The parties may amend or update any existing Service Agreement from time to time without having to amend or replace this Agreement.